Skip to main content

 Frequently Asked Questions

-Consortium: THE TOWER is a role playing shooter game.
+Consortium: THE TOWER is a role playing shooter game with science fiction theme.

 Consortium: THE TOWER is available on PC and Windows.